 APS Design in New Construction

 Revised Draft Public Rights-of-Way Accessibility Guidelines (Draft PROWAG) were released on November 23, 2005.
-While Draft PROWAG has not been published as a final rule, it should be considered as the best guidance available at this time (Isler memo, 2006).
+While Draft PROWAG has not been published as a final rule, it can be considered as the best guidance available at this time (Isler memo, 2006).
+Proposed Accessibility Guidelines for Pedestrian Facilities in the Public Right-of-Way were published July 26, 2011 (Proposed PROWAG) and incorporate the 2009 MUTCD by reference.

 APS Characteristics

-The Draft PROWAG requires APS with the following features in new construction and reconstruction where pedestrian signals are installed:
+The Proposed PROWAG requires APS to meet MUTCD specifications in Section 4E.08 through Section 4E.13 in new construction and reconstruction where pedestrian signals are installed:

 - APS devices integral with the pushbutton